-- § 4-1.
-Organizational principles. (a) Standing committees of the faculty shall be organized as nearly as practicable in accordance with the following principles: - 1) unless otherwise specified in this Article, a committee shall consist of no more than seven members: - 2) unless otherwise specified in this Article, members shall serve for staggered terms of three years; - 3) no person shall serve more than two consecutive terms on one elective committee; - 4) elective committees shall select their own chairs, and appointing officers shall designate the chairs of committees they appoint; - 5) necessary aid and assistance shall be provided to expedite the work of the committees of the faculty; - 6) service on all standing committees shall begin on July 1 following election or appointment and end on June 30 of the appropriate year; - 7) standing committees shall report to the Faculty Council on their activities at least once each academic year unless the chair of the faculty authorizes the postponement of a committee's annual report. - (b) When University-wide committees with faculty representation, other than those established under this Article, are created, the officer appointing the committee shall inform the secretary of the faculty of the committee's charge, membership, and duration.
-When a committee is created by faculty action, its functions shall be specifically stated in the motion or resolution.
-When a committee is created by administrative action, its functions shall be specifically stated in a written communication to the faculty. - (c) Before any new special or standing committee is created, consideration shall be given to the question whether one of the existing committees could effectively undertake the assignment. - § 4-2.
+§ 4-1.
+Organizational principles. (a) Standing committees of the faculty are organized as nearly as practicable in accordance with the following principles:

+- 1) unless otherwise specified in this Article, a committee consists of no more than seven members; - 2) unless otherwise specified in this Article, members serve for staggered terms of three years; - 3) no person may serve more than two consecutive terms on one elective committee; - 4) elective committees select their own chairs, and appointing officers designate the chairs of committees they appoint; - 5) necessary aid and assistance is provided to expedite the work of the committees of the faculty; - 6) service on all standing committees begins on July 1 following election or appointment and end on June 30 of the appropriate year; - standing committees report to the Faculty Council on their activities at least once each academic year unless the chair of the faculty authorizes the postponement of a committee's annual report.

+(b) When University-wide committees with faculty representation, other than those established under this Article, are created, the officer appointing the committee informs the secretary of the faculty of the committee's charge, membership, and duration.
+When a committee is created by faculty action, its functions are specifically stated in the motion or resolution.
+When a committee is created by administrative action, its functions are specifically stated in a written communication to the faculty.

+(c) Before any new special or standing committee is created, consideration is given to the question whether one of the existing committees could effectively undertake the assignment.

+§ 4-2.
 The Nominating Committee. (a) The Nominating Committee consists of the chair of each of the standing committees established by this Article, or the chair's designee, and four members of the voting faculty appointed by the chair of the faculty.
 Service is for one year.
 The chair and secretary of the faculty serve as ex officio, non-voting members.
 The secretary of the faculty acts as convenor of the committee and serves as its secretary.